1. Plan for sales at the store

 Some name-brand cleaning or home-maintenance products are worth the extra cost.
 Discover what products work for your needs, and don't let marketing and blind brand loyalty cost you in the long run.

-4. Shop for what’s in season
+4. Shop for food items in season

 If you want to save money on produce – and also get the freshest food possible – make an effort to plan your meals around the fruits and vegetables that are in season.